Save big (up to $1,875) on small business tools with our free membership, business.com+

 There are pros and cons to hiring freelancers.
 While hiring freelancers can save money and bring in specific expertise, you may face a lack of commitment and security risks.

-8. Freelancers should have experience with collaborative tools.
+8. Use freelancers who have experience with collaborative tools.

-Since freelancers work their own schedules, self-motivation is crucial.
-They must be driven to produce quality work and meet deadlines without cutting corners.
+Since freelancers set their own schedules, self-motivation is key.
+They should be able to stay on task, deliver quality work and meet deadlines without constant oversight.

 TipBottom line